nasriyasoftware/HyperCloud/README.md

 ```

 ###### Default Language
-If a user doesn't have a preferred language, the browser's language is selected then checked against the server's [supported languages](#supported-languages), if the browser's language isn't supported, the server's `languages.default` is used to render pages or serve other language-related content.
+If a user doesn't have a preferred language, the browser's language is selected then checked against the server's [supported languages](#supported-languages), if the browser's language isn't supported, the server's `default` language is used to render pages or serve other language-related content.

 To set a default language:
 ```js
 server.languages.default = 'ar';
 ```

-**Note:** The `languages.default` must be one of the [supported languages](#supported-languages) or an error will be thrown.
+**Note:** The `default` language must be one of the [supported languages](#supported-languages) or an error will be thrown.

 #### HyperCloud Built-In User
 HyperCloud provides a built-in `HyperCloudUser` on each `request` and allows you to populate it using a [custom handler](https://github.com/nasriyasoftware/HyperCloud/blob/main/examples/request-user.md#user-handler), you can then access the `user` object from any route via the `request` object.